The Digital Health Design Challenge is an annually recurring funding program of the Digital Health Design Living Lab.

 Interim presentations

-Project completion, final presentation, end of funding period
+Project completion, end of funding period

 Project Submission